 What We Do

-Anyone who finds a distressed animal in Santa Cruz County can bring the animal to us at 1855 17th Ave., Santa Cruz, where we are open 24/7.
+- We receive and care for distressed wild animals brought to us by concerned citizens.
+Anyone who finds a distressed wild animal in Santa Cruz County can bring the animal to us at 1855 17th Ave., Santa Cruz, where we receive animals between 8 am and 8 pm.